 Includes: repeating modules; additional assessment; implications for progression or final award; medical evidence

 Where an interruption is granted, the School may require the student (on their return) to repeat modules already passed where the syllabus for that module has been updated, or to take new modules to replace outdated modules previously passed.
 In these cases, the marks from the repeated or new modules will replace the marks gained from the outdated modules.

 Where a student is on an accredited degree or a programme leading to professional registration and their normal period of study has been extended it may be necessary for them to undertake additional assessment in order to prove competency prior to conferral of their award.

 A student who has interrupted their study will change cohort on their return to study and the regulations applying to the cohort they have joined will be applicable, which may have implications for their progression or final award for the programme.
 Undergraduate and postgraduate taught students will be sent a return to study form at least one month prior to returning from an interruption of study requesting confirmation of the return to study details.

 For apprentices, the School will agree with the employer and apprentices the most appropriate point for return to study which would usually be expected to be up to 12 months.
 Funding rules prevent apprentices from undertaking repeat learning.
 Adjustment of the apprentice’s individual learning plan will be undertaken.

-Fitness to Study policy
+Support to Study policy